siddharthshah87/grid-services/README.md

 ## Additional Notes

 - The Terraform configuration requires version `>= 1.8.0` and the AWS provider `~> 5.40` as defined in `envs/dev/versions.tf`.
-- GitHub Actions workflows under `ci/` will format Terraform code and perform planning on pull requests.
+- GitHub Actions workflows under `ci/` will format Terraform code and perform planning on pull requests.ds
 - The container applications are minimal examples.
 Customize `openleadr/vtn_server.py` and `volttron/ven_agent.py` for your use case.

 ## OpenADR VTN